 This also means that 23 and 24 June are Estonia’s only two consecutive flag days when everyone is required to raise the Estonian flag on their homes and businesses.

 Just as Midsummer is poetically regarded as the night sunset and sunrise meet each other, the law also treats it as if the night officially doesn’t exist.
 Estonian flags are usually lowered at sunset, apart from those required permanently, which must be illuminated at night.
 But the law says on Midsummer night, people don’t lower the flags nor need to illuminate them on their homes.

 Remember that legally you must raise your flag at sunrise on 23 June or no later than 8 AM.
 In reality, if you are still at home in any of our big towns on that day then you end up like an extra in a zombie survival movie, so you’ll start to see the scattered appearance of Estonian flags earlier in the run up to Midsummer as a sign that people are already on their way to their party destinations in the countryside.

 If there’s one belief that unites Estonians, other than the fact that sour cream goes with pretty much everything, it’s that it usually rains on 23 June.
 It quite literally rains on the (Victory Day) parade.

 Last Midsummer, a powerful storm hit Estonia suddenly in the afternoon, just as most people were setting up outside for guests.
 It pulled down numerous trees and power lines, leaving more than 10,000 people without power in Harju County alone, which is more than a little inconvenient when you have a big party planned and so do the people whose job it is to fix the power lines.
-Here’s the video below of us hiding from the storm that day in our sauna.

 At the time of writing, it’s forecast to be warm and sunny this year.
 So is there really any data to prove it usually rains on 23 June in Estonia?